Sparse Temporal Disaggregation: Simulation Study

 \subsection{Correlated Design Setting}

-To investigate the effects of correlation present between indicator series, we extend the above i.i.d. setting for $X$ to now be generated from two correlated designs.
+To investigate the effects of correlation present between indicator series, we extend the above i.i.d. setting for $\bX_q$ to now be generated from two correlated designs.
 The first has a block structure with 10 indicators in each block, where each block has a covariance matrix $\Sigma$ with $\Sigma_{ii}=1$ and $\Sigma_{ij}=\theta$ for $i \neq j$.
 We consider $\theta = \{0.2,0.6,0.9\}$ and let

 in the first 3 blocks and 0 everywhere after.
-This equicorrelated design does not violate the irrepresentable condition.
-Therefore, in order to assess an even more challenging situation we further consider a random covariance design setting for $X$ that does break this condition.
+This equicorrelated design does not violate the irrepresentability condition.
+Therefore, in order to assess an even more challenging situation we further consider a random covariance design setting for $\bX_q$ that does break this condition.

-We found the spTD\_RF method handles the block correlation design setting very well, presenting accurate predictions for $z$ and recovery of the correct support for $\beta$ in all scenarios of $\theta = \{0.2,0.6,0.9\}$.
-Figure \ref{fig:corbetas} shows the distribution of each $\beta_j$ over 1000 iterations for the most difficult case of $\theta = 0.9$.
-The variance using Chow-Lin is huge in this setting as shown in \ref{fig:corbetas}(d).
+We found the spTD\_RF method handles the block correlation design setting very well, presenting accurate predictions for $\by_q$ and recovery of the correct support for $\beta$ in all scenarios.
+Figure \ref{fig:corbetas} shows the distribution of each $\beta_j$ for the most difficult case of $\theta = 0.9$.
+The variance using Chow-Lin is very large in this setting as shown in \ref{fig:corbetas}(d).
 We notice some variance around 0 in spTD without re-fit, whereas spTD\_RF does an excellent job in recovering the true support.